 How did I prepare my transitioning hair for traveling?

-I figured a protective style would be the best idea for my transitioning hair while abroad; so I decided to get senegalese twists.
+I figured a protective style would be the best idea for my transitioning hair while abroad; so I decided to get Senegalese twists.
 You can read more about things to consider when traveling with natural hair here.
-I packed: oils, shampoo, conditioner, gel (for my edges) and a spray specifically for the extensions.
-I made sure to wash my hair weekly or bi-weekly, depending on how my hair felt; some weeks using shampoo, other weeks using a conditioner and water mix.
-I felt like I did everything correctly; but there were a few things I didn’t anticipate:
+For the extensions, I packed a specific spray, oils, shampoo, conditioner, and gel (for my edges).
+I washed my hair weekly or bi-weekly, depending on how my hair felt; some weeks using shampoo, other weeks using a conditioner and water mix.
+I felt like I did everything correctly, but there were a few things I didn’t anticipate:

 My experience traveling with transitioning hair

 I had a lot of ups and downs when studying abroad with transitioning hair.
-While the senegalese twists cut down the time I needed to get ready everyday, there were a few fails that I’ve learned from.
+While the senegalese twists cut down the time I needed to get ready every day, there were a few failures that I’ve learned from.

-Fail #1: Never dealing with synthetic braiding hair prior to going abroad.
+Fail #1: Never dealt with synthetic braiding hair before going abroad.

 For some reason, I didn’t test how synthetic braiding hair would react with my hair.
 I didn’t realize my scalp would react negatively and get EXTREMELY itchy and flaky with the synthetic hair.
 I found myself frequently washing my hair because my scalp was itchy and the oils were creating more build-up.